-Co-operative Education Experience will integrate classroom theory with on-the-job training.
+Co-operative Education Experience will integrate classroom theory with on-thejob training.
 The College will assist the student in securing employment which will be related to the student's major field of study and/or career interests.
 Under the supervision of the college and the employer, the student participates in job training experiences.
 In addition to employment, attendance at scheduled oncampus seminars is required.
 Seminars may include job searching skills as well as professional development.
-Student eligibility consists of the successful completion of 12 EICC credit hours with at least two courses in the major and maintenance of a grade point average of 2.0 or higher.
-Eligibility requirements and credit hours available vary by program area.

 (158.4 Co-op.
 Hrs.)
-Prerequisite: Consent of instructor.